 Local governments use property values to determine the amount that a business owner is taxed, and Texas law specifies that the taxes must be equal and uniform.
 Business owners may qualify for exemptions or their property value may have decreased, qualifying them for a decrease in taxes.
 However, local officials will not automatically make this change.
 Texas business property owners have the right to file a property tax protest to ensure that their taxes are equal and uniform as required by law.

-The attorneys at Brusniak Turner Fine LLP are dedicated to reducing real and personal property taxes for Texas business owners from start to finish, from filing the initial protest to fighting for your business in the Supreme Court of the United States.
+The attorneys and consultants at Brusniak Turner are dedicated to reducing real and personal property taxes for Texas business owners from start to finish, from filing the initial protest to fighting for your business in the Supreme Court of the United States.
 Our attorneys have the experience to litigate your case at all levels.
-Whether you own a small local business or operate a Fortune 100 company, the attorneys at Brusniak Turner Fine LLP will aggressively fight for you.
+Whether you own a small local business or operate a Fortune 100 company, the attorneys and consultants at Brusniak Turner will aggressively fight for you.

 Why File an Appraisal Protest in Texas?

 Texas business property owners may file a protest for several reasons, including but not limited to:

 - Changes in the appraised or market value of your business property;

 - Unequal appraised property value compared to other properties in the area;